BenxinNiu/aloe/QA-questions.md

 ## 21. When would you give a conditional sign off?
 must mention that you understand the risk and have solid rationale for backing up your decision. and make an example

-## 22. How would you divide the responsibility between developer and QA?
+## 22. How would you divide the responsibility of testing between developer and QA?
 :)

 ## 23. what are the effective ways of catching defects early in development phases